aychtang/prolog-beginner-guide/guide.md

 Intro
 ======

-What is prolog anyway?
+What is Prolog anyway?
 It is a logic based programming language where you define a set of facts that live inside the program, and can build rules that operate upon those facts to work toward a goal.

 Facts:
 ======